rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

  - Enhance the `todolist-api` with the coverage reporting as you've done for `todolist-api`
  - Add Black Duck or other package scanning tooling for our NodeJS app
  - Add Container Vulnerability scanning tooling to the pipeline
+ - Add `Stryker` to create mutants and do additional non functional testing of the App
  - Add the Checkstyle plugin to Jenkins for reporting scores

 ## Additional Reading